EWC men topple WNCC 90-63

 WNCC

-Rodney Sawyer 4, Biko Johnson 8, Carl Thorpe 10, Agwa Nywesh 8, Chancelor Johnson 6, Turumbil Zaki 2, Mamadou Sow 5, Them Koang 20.
+Them Koang 20, Carl Thorpe 10, Biko Johnson 8, Agwa Nywesh 8, Chancelor Johnson 6, Mamadou Sow 5, Rodney Sawyer 4, Turumbil Zaki 2.

 EWC